snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 #### Patient Preparation

 1. The technologist checks their schedule for John, and finds the order for “Janet Smith”, Patient’s Sex “F” and Patient’s Gender “M”, and with a Patient Names to Use “John Smith”.
-Sex Comment contains “Hormonal treatment, use affirmed gender Creatine reference ranges”.
+Sex Comment contains “Hormonal treatment, use affirmed gender Creatinine reference ranges”.

 2. The technologist greets the patient as “John” and reconfirms birthdate.